cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/collect-a-post.md

 ## Collect a Post

-Now that you set up the APIs required, you can implement the Collect functionality.
+Now that you set up the APIs required, you can implement the Collect feature.
 The approach is almost exactly the same as it was for [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile):

 1. Get data in a readable format and the `typedDataID` for it;
 2. Get the user to sign the message data and get its `signature`;